cit1zen/workers-and-resources-community-tech-tree/docs/research.md

 - **Designation**:  required
 - **Format**: `$COST (price)`

-Cost sets the required amount of human hours needed to research the technology.
+Cost sets the required amount of human days needed to research the technology.

 ### $AVAILABLE